EuropaVerse-studios/GERE/README.md

 GERE (Godot Enhanced Rhythmic Engine) is an open-source rhythmic game engine built with Godot Engine 4.5+, inspired by games like Friday Night Funkin’, but designed to be modular, educational and extensible.
 The goal of GERE is not to clone an existing game, but to provide a clean and understandable foundation for building rhythm-based games and experimenting with timing, audio synchronization and modding systems.
+This engine is associated to the game (coming soon) built with it that you can find on the Itch.io page.

 ## Features (current / planned)